amejiarosario/amejiarosario.github.io/source/_posts/2012-09-11-backbone-dot-js-for-absolute-beginners-getting-started.markdown

 **Just enough to get started with Backbone.js**

-Backbone.js has hard dependency on underscore.js and a soft dependency on jQuery.
+Backbone.js has a hard dependency on underscore.js and a soft dependency on jQuery.
 It’s made up of the following modules:

    * Views
    * Events